yuyang339/cs140e-21spr/labs/1-gpio/README.md

 **Important: as always, read and complete the [PRELAB](PRELAB.md) before lab!**

 The first lab was just setup.
-Today we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading them to get values produced by a digital device.
+Now we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading them to get values produced by a digital device.